How to Sell Your Old Phone for the Best Price (2026 Guide)

 Best for: Getting the highest verified price with the least effort, regardless of which brand or model you’re selling.

-Comparison platforms like Sell My Mobile (UK), BankMyCell (US), and SellCell (US) aggregate live offers from 20-30+ verified buyback stores in one place.
+Comparison platforms like Sell My Mobile (UK), BankMyCell (US), and SellCell (US) aggregate live offers from 20-40+ verified buyback stores in one place.
 You enter your model and condition, and within seconds you see every offer ranked from highest to lowest, along with TrustPilot scores and payment timelines for each buyer.
 No cold-calling recyclers, no manually checking five different sites.
+This is the single best first step when you want to get the best price for your phone.

 The price gap between the worst and best offer on these platforms is routinely 30-40%.
 A single buyback site might quote $120 for an iPhone 14.
 Running that same phone through BankMyCell could surface offers of $155-$170 from competing buyers who are actively restocking inventory that week.
 That difference covers a charging cable, a case, or a chunk of your next phone bill.
 BankMyCell claims sellers earn up to 43% more on average versus going direct to a single buyback store, and the gap is widest for flagship iPhones and Samsung Galaxy S-series devices in good condition.